SGolbert/sgolbert-movie-challenge/README.md

 This website shows the most popular movies of [TMDB](https://www.themoviedb.org/) grouped by category.
 It has been bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+A live version of the site can be found [here](https://sgolbert-movie-challenge.vercel.app/).

 # Introduction

 TMDB is a movie database open to the public through a REST API.
 Developers around the world can sign up, get a API key for free and then query the database in different ways.